williamtroup/Heat.js/docs/binding/COLOR_RANGE.md

-# Heat.js - Color Range:
+# Heat.js - Binding Options - Color Ranges:

-Below is the format that is expected for a color range object when calling "setConfiguration()".
+Below is a list of all the options supported for the property "colorRanges" used in the "data-heat-options" binding attribute for DOM elements.
 <br>
 <br>